Coldplay: Influences

-For A Rush of Blood to the Head (2002), they drew inspiration from Echo & the Bunnymen, George Harrison, and Muse.
-Their third album, X&Y (2005), was particularly influenced by Kraftwerk, Depeche Mode and Johnny Cash.
-The song "Til Kingdom Come" was originally written as a collaboration with the latter before he died.
-Aside from Nelson, the band also worked with Danton Supple in the recording sessions.
-In 2008's Viva la Vida or Death and All His Friends, Coldplay's style moved towards art rock, being inspired by My Bloody Valentine, Blur and Arcade Fire.
-After partnering with Brian Eno and Jon Hopkins, they began to incorporate elements of ambient music and electronica into their compositions.
-The two producers returned in Mylo Xyloto (2011), with the former having a more direct role by helping to write the songs.
+For A Rush of Blood to the Head (2002), they drew inspiration from Echo & the Bunnymen, George Harrison and Muse.
+Their third album, X&Y (2005), was particularly influenced by Kraftwerk and Depeche Mode.
+The song "Til Kingdom Come" was first written as a collaboration with Johnny Cash before he died.
+Aside from Nelson, Coldplay also worked with Danton Supple during recording sessions.
+On Viva la Vida or Death and All His Friends (2008), the band moved towards art rock sensibilities, with inspirations including My Bloody Valentine, Blur and Arcade Fire.
+After partnering with Brian Eno and Jon Hopkins, they began to incorporate elements of ambient music and electronica into compositions.
+Both producers returned for Mylo Xyloto (2011), with Eno having a more direct role in the songwriting process.

-In 2014, Paul Epworth contributed for Ghost Stories.
-Producers Tim Bergling and Madeon were involved as well, which resulted in tracks like "A Sky Full of Stars" having a more "danceable flavor".
+In 2014, Paul Epworth contributed to Ghost Stories.
+Producers Tim Bergling and Madeon were involved as well which resulted in tracks like "A Sky Full of Stars" having a more "danceable flavor".
 Made available in the following year, A Head Full of Dreams (2015) featured producing duo Stargate.
 Long-time partners of the band include Davide Rossi, Bill Rakho, Rik Simpson and Dan Green.
-The last three are referred as "The Dream Team" on Everyday Life (2019) and all four have been working with Coldplay since Viva la Vida or Death and All His Friends.
+The last three are referred as The Dream Team on Everyday Life (2019) and all four have been working with Coldplay since Viva la Vida or Death and All His Friends.
 For their ninth album, Music of the Spheres (2021), the group invited Swedish producer Max Martin.
 The song "People of the Pride" has an introduction inspired by a Beyoncé performance at the Global Citizen Festival, while promotional single "Coloratura" drew comparisons to Pink Floyd.